ContainerSSH/containerssh.github.io/docs/reference/upcoming/index.md

 The details are described in the [logging reference](logging.md).

+### Security filters

+The new [security module](security.md) adds a the ability to create a fine-grained filter what interactions over SSH are allowed and which ones should be blocked.

 ### The Kubernetes backend

 The new [Kubernetes backend](kubernetes.md) replaces the previous [KubeRun backend](kuberun.md).
 The new Kubernetes backend supports two modes of operation: running a pod per session (multiple per connection) or one pod per connection, using the `exec` facility.
 Support for the new [ContainerSSH agent](https://github.com/containerssh/agent) means that the Kubernetes backend now has support for all functions in SSH.